 Applying for the Breitbach Catholic Thinkers and Leaders Program

-- All application materials must be submitted, emailed and received by January 9, 2017.
+All application materials must be submitted, emailed, and received by January 9, 2018.
 You must also apply and be accepted into Loras College by January 9 in order for your application to the Breitbach program to be considered.

 - Breitbach Application materials include:

-- Email your essay including your list of activities in high school to BCTL@loras.edu.
+- Email the essay and activities resume to BCTL@loras.edu.

 - 2 recommendations (from non-family members) who can speak to your faith commitment and leadership qualities.
 Recommenders should submit their letter and form using the Online Reference Form button below.

 For additional information feel free to please contact Dr. Amanda Osheim at firstname.lastname@example.org or 563.588.7506.

 Reference letters must be received by January 9, and may also be emailed to BCTL@loras.edu or mailed to: